California authorities seek motive in triple slaying

 ORCUTT, Calif. — California authorities are trying to determine why a Central Coast man stabbed and beat his sister, mother and a third person to death in their home.

-The Santa Barbara County Sheriff’s Office says 43-year-old David Gerald McNabb was shot to death in a confrontation Friday night when deputies entered the home in the town of Orcutt.
+The Santa Barbara County Sheriff’s Office said 43-year-old David Gerald McNabb was shot to death in a confrontation Friday night when deputies entered the home in the town of Orcutt.

 McNabb had been a sheriff’s custody deputy from July 2001 until he resigned in March 2012.
-His record includes a September 2012 arrest in neighboring Ventura County and a 2014 conviction for felony domestic violence.
+His record included a September 2012 arrest in neighboring Ventura County and a 2014 conviction for felony domestic violence, the office said.

-The victims have been identified as his sister, 34-year-old Nicole McNabb; his mother, 64-year-old Melanie McNabb; and 63-year-old Carlos Echavarria.
+The victims were identified as his sister, 34-year-old Nicole McNabb; his mother, 64-year-old Melanie McNabb; and 63-year-old Carlos Echavarria.
 All lived at the scene.

+A Sheriff’s Office statement said the county dispatch center received a call at 8:05 p.m. from a person who entered her home and found a bloody scene inside.

+“She discovered a victim covered in blood in a bathtub, fled the residence and called for help,” it said without identifying that person.

 Orcutt is about 150 miles (241 kilometers) northwest of downtown Los Angeles.